reshmabidikar/slate/source/includes/_account.md

 **Response**

-Returns an account object in the response body, and a status code of 200, if a valid identifier was provided.
+If successful, returns a status code of 200 and an account object in the response body.

 ### Update an Account